shadowstriker15/open-pca-hca/README.md

   <li>Clicking the "New session" button, you will begin the import process for a new session.
 During this step, you will name the session and select the import process based on how your data is saved.
 The "Single" format is intended to be used to import the dataframe file exported by an Open session.
   <img src="src/assets/screenshots/create-session-1.png">
   </li>
   <li>The "Separated" format is when your data is separated into a label file and data file(s).
 During the "Separated" import process, you will be asked how your data is formatted (row or column).
-If necessary, please refer to the included samples for valid datasets
+If necessary, please refer to the included samples for the valid formats of datasets
   <img src="src/assets/screenshots/create-session-2.png">
   </li>
   <li>Once the data has been imported, you will be greeted with the home page where you can switch between the different available graphs</li>